jasminbumbul/Programiranje-II/README.md

 # Programiranje-II
-These are some of the exam examples for Programming II course on my college.
+These are some of the exam examples for the Programming II course on my college.